(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 For the cell phone, it is easy to find the owner.
 Just turn it on (if it still works).
 And call one of his friends or family members and tell them that to get back the lost phone.

-For the rings.
-You can use craigslist.
+Or you can use craigslist.
 It is a popular site where you can post an ad about lost and found items.

 You still want to go out anyway?